lava-developer/GeoRift/README.md

 # GeoRift
 A fast-paced 2D geometric arena shooter, where you defeat enemies on dynamic arenas.
-Features a simple, minimalistic art style and satisfying combat.
+Features a simple, minimalistic art style with a retro feel and satisfying combat.